 What is Plastic Injection Moulding?

 This manufacturing process consists of injecting liquid polymers at high temperatures and pressure into a steel or aluminium mould.
 The moulds are then cooled to release the complete plastic parts.
-There are many unique advantages that plastic injection moulding offers, these include:
+There are many unique advantages that moulding plastic can offer, including:

 - A efficient and precise manufacturing process for large volumes